opentext-idol/find/Building-Find.md

 We need to get the Git commit hash and pass it to Maven.

-`git rev-parse HEAD` will give you the hash of the latest commit on your current branch.
+`git rev-parse --short HEAD` will give you the hash of the latest commit on your current branch.

 From Bash, run the following command:

-    GIT_COMMIT=`git rev-parse HEAD`
+    GIT_COMMIT=`git rev-parse --short HEAD`

 You can check that this worked by running `echo $GIT_COMMIT` - this should print out the hash.